beltphp/underscore/README.md

 That's it!

 > __Note__: When, in the examples, the return value comment indicates an array
 > the actual return value is a new Underscore instance!
+You can get the actual
+> PHP array value by calling the `toArray` method.

 #### `all`